• Skip to primary navigation

 • Protected – Accessible within the package and all subclasses

-Let’s discuss one by one in briefly:
+Let’s discuss one by one briefly:

-Let’s check a program for better understand:
+Let’s check a program for a better understanding:

 {